-States have restricted access to semiautomatic firearms since they first became common at the turn of the twentieth century, often regulating them-along with fully automatic weapons-as "machine guns."
+States have restricted access to semiautomatic firearms capable of quickly firing a large number of rounds since they first became common at the turn of the twentieth century, often regulating them-along with fully automatic weapons-as "machine guns."
 See, e.g., Robert J. Spitzer, Gun Law History in the United States and Second Amendment Rights, 80 Law & Contemp.
 Probs.
-55, 68-71, 81-82 (2017); see also Ass'n of N.J.
-Rifle & Pistol Clubs, Inc. v.
-Grewal, No. 17-10507, 2018 WL 4688345, at \11 (D.N.J.
-Sept.
-28, 2018) ("Several states began to impose restrictions on the capacity of magazines shortly after they became commercially available in the early part of the century.").
-Some of these restrictions were in essence total prohibitions, and hence significantly broader than Massachusetts's law, which reaches only a particular subset of semiautomatic long guns with military features.
+55, 68-71, 81-82 (2017).
+Some of these restrictions were in essence total prohibitions, and hence significantly broader than Cook County's ordinance, which reaches only a particular subset of semiautomatic long guns with military features.

 A 1927 Rhode Island law, for instance, prohibited the "manufacture, s[ale], purchase or possess[ion]" of a "machine gun," defined as "any weapon which shoots more than twelve shots semi-automatically without reloading."
 1927 R.I.
 Pub.
 Laws 256, §§ 1, 4; see also 1927 Mich.
 Pub.
 Acts 888, § 3 (prohibiting "any machine gun or firearm which can be fired more than sixteen times without reloading").
 Likewise, in 1933, California made it a felony to possess "any firearms of the kind commonly known as a machine gun," defined as any firearm "which [is] automatically fed after each discharge from or by means of clips, discs, drums, belts or other separable mechanical device having a capacity of greater than ten cartridges."
 1933 Cal.
 Acts 1170, § 3.
 That same year, Minnesota did the same.
 1933 Minn.
-Laws 231; see also N.J.
+Laws 231.